-Scheduled Programming allows your doctor to pre-program your device to automatically increase therapy settings at intervals he or she chooses to quickly reach your targeted dose.
+Scheduled Programming allows your doctor to pre-program your device to automatically increase therapy settings at intervals he or she chooses in advance until you reach your targeted dose.

 Only available in models 1000 and 1000-D

 This option can reduce the need for you to attend follow up appointments for programming, giving you time back to live your best life.